Celebrating Fall: A Catholic Guide

 • Pray: Litany of Christ the King.

-• Decorate: purple (royalty), gold, white, set up a prayer space with crucifix.
+• Decorate: purple (royalty), gold, and white, and set up a prayer space with a crucifix.

-• Craft: Paper cut out crown and write qualities of Christ.
+• Craft: Paper cut out a crown and write the qualities of Christ.

-• Cook: Scottish shortbread cookies, oatcakes, porridge, haggis, scones.
+• Cook: Scottish shortbread cookies, oatcakes, porridge, haggis, scones, fish-based meal or Mediterranean-inspired snacks.

 Previous